jacksonrodri/vote_abroad/content/en/pages/fwab.md

 ---
 title: HOW TO VOTE USING THE BACK-UP BALLOT
 ---
 **Haven’t received your official Ballot yet?
+Concerned your official ballot won't get to you in time to meet the ballot return deadlines?**

-Overseas voters can VOTE NOW using the Federal Write-In Absentee Ballot ("FWAB" or Back-up Ballot)!**
+**Overseas voters can VOTE NOW using the Federal Write-In Absentee Ballot ("FWAB" or Back-up Ballot)!**

 **STEP I. **Did You Send in Your Ballot Request Form (the Federal Post Card Application) for 2018?